garritfra/blog/content/posts/whom-do-you-trust.md

 ![LessPass](../assets/lesspass.gif)

 The key here is that LessPass uses a **pure function**, i.e. a function that given the same parameters will always give the same result.
-Using this technique, there's no need to store your password in a database owned by a large company, nor do you have to sync your passwords between your devices ([There's an app](https://play.google.com/store/apps/details?id=com.lesspass.android&hl=de)).
+Using this technique, there's no need to store your password in a database owned by a large company, nor do you have to sync your passwords between your devices ([but there's an app](https://play.google.com/store/apps/details?id=com.lesspass.android&hl=de)).
 The computation happens right on your machine, and **only** on your machine.
 If you want to find out more about how it works under the hood, you can check out [the authors blog post](https://blog.lesspass.com/lesspass-how-it-works-dde742dd18a4#.vbgschksh).
 He goes into great detail on what alorithm is used to compute your passwords and how to utilize every feature of LessPass.

 ### Conclusion